18+ | Commercial Content | T&Cs apply | Begambleaware.org

 Despite losing Alexandre Lacazette to Arsenal in the summer, Lyon are flying high in Ligue 1 this season.

 Bruno Génésio's side have shown little sign of missing their 28-goal man from last year, with an exciting crop of youngsters lifting the club to third in the table, losing just once in their opening 12 games.

-Leading the charge is Nabil Fekir, the club’s captain and playmaker-in-chief.
-The 24-year-old has caught the eye in France this year thanks to a string of excellent performances at the centre of Lyon’s midfield, with recent reports claiming that Arsenal are edging closer to completing a £60million deal.
+Leading the charge is Nabil Fekir, the club's captain and playmaker-in-chief.
+The 24-year-old has caught the eye in France this year thanks to a string of excellent performances at the centre of Lyon's midfield, with recent reports claiming the Arsenal transfer target is edging closer to completing a £60million deal.

 Should the deal come to fruition, it would constitute a significant transfer coup for the Gunners and would reunite Fekir with Lacazette, a partnership that has the potential to make Arsenal fans forget about Manchester City target Alexis Sánchez and reported Manchester United target Mesut Özil, both of whom are tipped to leave the Emirates either in January or next summer.

 Here, Football Whispers takes an in-depth look at Fekir and explores what he could offer Arsenal.

 Who is Fekir and where does he come from?